Erik Killmonger

 Erik Killmonger (né N'Jadaka) is a supervillain appearing in American comic books published by Marvel Comics.
 Created by Don McGregor and Rich Buckler, he first appeared in Jungle Action #6 (September 1973).
 The character is commonly depicted as a skilled hunter and mercenary born in the fictional African nation of Wakanda, who holds a grudge against the country and its people after his biological parents were killed when he was young.
 Raised outside of Wakanda, he eventually returns as a revolutionary leader and terrorist to exact his revenge, and repeatedly challenges the nation's king and protector, Black Panther, who becomes his most prominent adversary.

 The character has been adapted from the comics into several other forms of media, such as television series and video games.
 Michael B. Jordan portrayed the character in the Marvel Cinematic Universe films Black Panther (2018) and Black Panther: Wakanda Forever (2022), and voiced an alternate reality version in the animated series What If...?
 (2021).

 Publication history

 Erik Killmonger first appeared in the "Panther's Rage" storyline, initially in Jungle Action #6-8 (September 1973 - January 1974), and was created by writer Don McGregor and penciler Rich Buckler.
+He is killed in Jungle Action #17 (Sept.
+1975).
+The Mandarin claims his body, and he reappears in Iron Man Annual #5 (1982).

+He returns in Black Panther vol. 3 #15-18 (February-May 2000), written by Christopher Priest.
+In the story, Killmonger destabilizes the economy of Wakanda in a renewed effort to conquer it.
+Killmonger defeats T'Challa and becomes a new Black Panther, but he is poisoned by the heart-shaped herb during his ascension ceremony.
+Killmonger is rendered comatose and T'Challa returns to his position.
+Killmonger again tries to conquer Wakanda in Black Panther vol. 4 (beginning 2005), written by Reginald Hudlin.
+In 2019, Bryan Edward Hill began working with Marvel on a Killmonger miniseries.
+An alternate version of Killmonger appears in Black Panther vol. 7 #20 (March 2020), written by Ta-Nehisi Coates.
+Another alternate version of the character appears in Ultimate Black Panther (2024), also written by Hill.